 We have a few different networking APIs that can be used to send messages between players.NEW!

-A new set of APIs is available in beta form.
-This API relays packets through the Valve network by default, which ensures that players and gameserves are protected.
+Our newest APIs relay packets through the Valve network by default, which ensures that players and gameserves are protected.
 It is higher performance and uses a higher-quality reliability layer.
 It also supports ordinary UDP connectivity and is available in opensource form.
-It is also a technical requirement to take advantage of our server hosting program, since it protects our data centers from DoS attack.

 The remainder of this document describes ISteamNetworking